marsgroves/CYBERSECURITY/README.md

 a mentality that enjoys serving the public for the greater good, and that includes protecting their sensitive data and privacy.

 # Interests
+My interests in Cybersecurity are emphasized in offensive security e.g., Penetration Testing.
 Red Team/Offensive Security: Penetration Testing, Bug Bounty Hunting, Web App Hacking, Security research, Secure Coding, and Malware analysis.

 # Products Used
 Mac OS X, VMWare, Kali Linux, Ubuntu, Corellia